Ch3ssMaster/LearningPython/README.md

 # LearningPython
-Learning Python, using Pycharm as code editor
+Learning Python, using Pycharm as code IDE